DEVIDAS-CHINNARATHOD/Health-Buddy-s/README.md

-# Health Buddy
+# Medimate

-Health Buddy is a modern, cross-platform health tracking and management app built with Expo and React Native.
+Medimate is a modern, cross-platform health tracking and management app built with Expo and React Native.
 It helps users monitor their health, manage medications, analyze health data, and connect with medical professionals—all in a beautiful, user-friendly interface.

 ## Features